Lab 05: Mini Problems

 At the end, you should see something like the following directory structure.

-The base directory is called mini1
+The base directory is called mini1.

-All directory ends with /
+All directory ends with / as part of their names.

-1 2 3 4 5 |
+1 2 3 4 5 | |

 Now we can check if this works.

-We will test with Task1.java
+We will test with Task1.java only.

 - Compile

-.- Notice that
+Task1.javawithjavac Task1.java.- Notice that

-will also be compiled.
+Point.javainside the directoryshapeswill also be compiled.

 - Notice that